See frozen conflict zones and unrecognised countries in one of the most underrated parts of the world – the Caucasus.

 Morning departure to Goris using private vehicles organised for you via the scenic route crossing mountains.

-Meet up with the group coming from Iran and your YPT guide (ADD LINK) and go for lunch at an Armenian Borat house for home brewed coffee, roast chicken, and for those brave enough…vodka.
+Meet up with the group coming from Iran and your YPT guide and go for lunch at an Armenian Borat house for home brewed coffee, roast chicken, and for those brave enough…vodka.

 Arrive at the Mirha hotel.